 Though most kids are introduced to chocolates in its popular form as a chocolate bar, there are numerous forms of chocolate that can be used.
 These vary across flavour and composition, making them the preferred choices to be used in a variety of recipes.

 1. Ground Chocolate

 What do you get if you were to keep smashing a chocolate bar until it reduced down to a powder-like state?
-That is precisely what ground chocolate is, and is commercially available, too.
-Used in various preparation for garnishing or even as an important constituent, it is necessary to know that this is not the same as the cocoa powder that you might find in the supermarket as well.
+That is precisely what ground chocolate is, and it is commercially available, too.
+Ground chocolate is used in various preparation as garnishing or even as an important constituent.
+Do not confuse it with cocoa powder that is easily available in the supermarkets.